tech-procurement/book/content/chapters/the-rules.md

 The same is true for government procurement; buying the "right" thing can be complicated.
 But, in government, there's a twist.
 Politics.
 While buying a car is a personal decision, involving implicit and explicit preferences, government purchasing involves policy choices about _how public funds should be spent_.

 Making matters complicated, the policy choices associated with public procurement are often in tension with each other.
 For example, because political actors believe that market forces lead to lower prices and better quality, they have established rules and regulations requiring **competition**.
-But competition can time consuming and burdensome, so political actors have established rules and regulations that are designed to **promote efficiency**.
+But competition can be time consuming and burdensome, so political actors have established rules and regulations that are designed to **promote efficiency**.
 Sometimes bad actors try and cheat, and get caught, and as a result political actors establish rules and regulations around **integrity** and **transparency**.

 Indeed, Professor Steven Schooner has [outlined nine different goals](https://scholarship.law.gwu.edu/cgi/viewcontent.cgi?article=1101&context=faculty_publications) that most public-procurement systems attempt to balance: